tom-dell/Plex-Meta-Manager-Configs/README.md

 All this does, is limit the number of movies we will pull from the list.

-## A Nicolas Cage collestion using the Plex builder
+## A Nicolas Cage collestion using the plex_search builder

-Let's move onto how to use the builders documentation, let's open the [Plex builder documentation](https://metamanager.wiki/en/latest/metadata/builders/plex.html), and make a collection for all movies in your library that have the glorious Nicolas Cage in them.
+Let's move onto how to use the builders documentation, let's open the [plex_search builder documentation](https://metamanager.wiki/en/latest/metadata/builders/plex.html#plex-search), and make a collection for all movies in your library that have the glorious Nicolas Cage in them.

-First thing first, let's copy our template, without the IMDb builder, add in a custom name, sort_title, summary, and url_poster.
+First thing first, let's copy our template, without the imdb_search, add in a custom name, sort_title, summary, and url_poster.
+Then add the collection_order, and sync_mode.

 ```
   Nicolas Cage: